-rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
+From 2010 to 2014 Richard Cobbett wrote Crapshoot, a column about rolling the dice to bring random games back into the light.
 Today, a shooter that wore its heart on its sleeve.
 Somebody's heart, anyway.
 And their liver, lungs, and three different flavours of goo.

 Caleb awakens in cold and damp in a body he no longer knows.
 It has long lain as a corpse that refused to rot, protected from putrefaction by some unearthly link to its master.
 The pain of protesting muscle and flesh invigorates and awakens him.
 He welcomes it.
 It distills his hate into the maelstrom raging in the center of his mind.
 An agonizing cry breaks out of him, shattering the stone lid of the tomb in which he lies, knocking loose sediment, cobwebs, and the small, unnoticed creatures that have shared his grave with him.
 A single word rings out through the darkness, echoing Tchernobog's lingering howl: "Why?"

 "It distills his hate into the maelstrom raging in the center of his mind" indeed.
 By Tchernobog's giant sweaty balls, that's not just regular old purple prose, it's purpureus.